jimsulit/python-machine-learning-exercises/README.md

 # Repository for Python + Machine Learning exercises
-This repository contains machine learning exercises using Python and related libraries
+This repository contains machine learning exercises using Python and related libraries.
+We will check how this works.